pengstem/GeminiIt/README.md

 -   **Double Alt on selected text:** Sends the selected text to the `gemini-1.5-flash-latest` model.
 -   **Double Alt with no selection:** Sends the full page HTML source to the `gemini-1.5-pro-latest` model with a prompt asking for analysis.

-The response from Gemini is currently displayed as a system notification.
+The response from Gemini is **copied to your clipboard** and also displayed as a system notification (showing the first part of the response).

 ## Setup